Introduction to Subatomic-Particle Spectrometers: Detailed Discussion of Particle Detectors

 The amplifier, pulse-shaper, and discriminator may all be on separate multichannel circuit boards, combined on one or two circuit boards, or even all combined into a single hybrid or integrated circuit.
-Since for high-rate applications these circuits need to have both large gain and large bandwidth, and each is effectively connected to an imperfectly-shielded antenna (the anode wire), stabilizing large installations against parasitic oscillation is usually challenging and requires careful attention to grounding and circuit and detector layout.
+Since for high-rate applications these circuits need to have both large gain and large bandwidth, and each is essentially connected to an imperfectly shielded antenna (an anode wire or cathode strip), stabilizing large installations against parasitic oscillation is usually challenging and requires careful attention to grounding and circuit and detector layout.

 Readout of the induced signals on cathodes usually requires longer shaping time, and hence less bandwidth.
 This is primarily due to the longer time required for development of the signal, since the induced cathode charge increases as the ions drift away from the screening influence of the nearby anode wire.
 Nevertheless, since the accurate computation of the center of gravity requires a large dynamic range, to guard against electromagnetic interference and cross-talk, the cautions just mentioned concerning system layout apply here as well.